Reverse Bicep Curl: Muscle Worked, Benefits, Variations

 When performed with proper form, the reverse bicep curl offers numerous benefits.

-• Builds multiple arm muscles: Reverse curls will change how your arms look, giving you upper and lower arms you can be proud of.
+• Reverse curls will change how your arms look, giving you upper and lower arms you can be proud of.
 It activates muscle groups in your arms, including your biceps brachii, brachialis and Brachioradialis.

-• New Stimulation: It provides new stimulation, from progressive overload or entirely new mechanical stress, which will lead to gains.
+• It provides new stimulation, from progressive overload or entirely new mechanical stress, leading to gains.

-• Improve Grip Strength: It improves your grip strength.
+• It improves your grip strength.
 A strong grip is a big part of successful strength training.

-• Prevent Injury: The reverse biceps curl helps address forearm imbalances and elbow pain by building the brachialis and brachioradialis muscles.
+• The reverse biceps curl helps address forearm imbalances and elbow pain by building the brachialis and brachioradialis muscles.
 It is sometimes used during the rehabilitation of biceps injuries.

-• Thicker Forearm: It is highly beneficial because it engages your forearms better, which grows and strengthens them.
+• It is highly beneficial because it engages your forearms better, which grows and strengthens them.

 Reverse Bicep Curl Variations

-The reverse bicep curl can be performed in a variety of ways to accommodate your fitness level and lifting preference.
+The reverse bicep curl can be performed in various ways to accommodate your fitness level and lifting preference.

 If you are new to performing reverse curl, you may want to apply a few modifications to make the exercise easier.
 One way to counter this problem is to use a lighter weightAnother option is to do a reverse curl with a dumbbell and cable.

-If you are looking for a more advanced variation to stimulate different muscle fibers in the bicep, then try reverse grip preacher Curl and heavier weight.
+If you are looking for a more advanced variation to stimulate different muscle fibers in the bicep, try a reverse grip preacher Curl with a heavier weight.

 1. Dumbbell Reverse Curl